 “This is going to be the best beach you’ve ever seen in your life” my uncle guaranteed me the next morning, as he sipped on his morning cafecito.

-We drove southeast from Pedernales until we reached the pier in front of Las Cuevas (the caves– this place is by huge open caves).
-A man with a small speedboat hobbled over to us and we paid him to take us all to the beach.
+We drove southeast from Pedernales until reaching the pier in front of Las Cuevas (“the caves”– this place is by huge open caves).
+A man with a small speedboat hobbled over to us and we paid him about $50 USD to take us all to the beach.
 As a prelude, we passed beautiful rock formations with tiny beaches in between.
 I wanted to shout “Leave us here!” every 2 minutes.
-Wouldn’t you want to go for a swim here?
+Wouldn’t you want to go for a swim here, too?

 The speedboat finally arrived at Bahía de Las Águilas beach.
 My uncle was right.
 It really might be the best beach in the world.
 It is pristine and untouched.
-It’s the type of beach they use as desktop wallpapers.
+It’s the type of beach that computers have as default desktop wallpapers.
 The type of utopia you dream about.
 The kind of beach people fly thousands of miles to see, only to realize it’s not really like the pictures.
 This one was better than any photo I could take.

 The next day, we decided to loop around Lago Enriquillo and stopped by Jimani.
 The Haitian border was, even more, intimidating here.
-This truck was stuck at the border for hours:
+There was even a truck was stuck at the border for hours.

 We made another road stop in front of Lago Enriquillo to see Las Caritas – Parque Nacional.
 This ancient cave goes back to the time of our indigenous Taino ancestors.
-The Taino’s were sadly slaughtered and wiped off the island when Colombus (the romanticized rapist thief) came plundering through our island.
+The Tainos were sadly slaughtered and almost entirely wiped off the island when Colombus (the romanticized genocidal r-pist criminal) came plundering through our island.
 Anyway, it was a fun walk up these slippery limestone stairs.
 Wear the right shoes!

 These faces and symbols were carved by the Taino people.
 I kind of wish they’d left us something more insightful than smiley face emojis, but… I am grateful we’re left with some remnant of their time on the island.
 Definitely wear sturdy shoes, the natural limestone steps are very slippery.